-At this I reccomend installing Nautilus (a file browser) to get full support of gtk windowing system.
+At this point, I recommend installing Nautilus (a file browser) to get full support of the gtk windowing system.
 Sublime fails to launch without it and on top of it, you get a GUI for file browsing.
-That maye be handy sometimes.
+That may be handy sometimes.

 sudo apt-get install nautilus

 Apache + PHP + MySQL